AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 Once the build is complete, the theme becomes available at the author instance for the use.
 It appears under the **[!UICONTROL Style]** tab in the Adaptive Form creation wizard, while creating an Adaptive Form.

    ![custom theme available under style tab](/help/forms/assets/custom-theme-style-tab.png)

+The customized theme helps in creating a branded experience for Core Component based Adaptive Forms.

 ## Apply a theme to an Adaptive Form {#using-theme-in-adaptive-form}